SowmyaVenky/AzureSynapseExperiments/ADLS_Security/ADLS_Security_Ideas.md

 * The obvious advantage with this approach is that the access control can be very granular in nature and we can give the users exactly what containers they need access to.
 The obvious disadvantage with this approach is that there is going to be an explosion of roles.If we have 5000 containers, then we will need one role for each of these containers and maintaining that would be a big nightmare.

-### One storage account for the entire data lake and containers for each SOR
+## RBAC CASE 2 - One storage account for the entire data lake and containers for each SOR

 * In this approach, a single storage account can be provisioned for the entire data lake storage.
 Each container can represent a unique SOR and folders under the container can host each dataset.
 The things to be aware of with this approach is that there are defined throughput rates for each storage account and if the traffic is very intense we might experience bottlenecks.
 Also the maximum storage we can have per storage account is around 5 PB.
 If we are dealing with more than this data size, then we might still follow this approach, but split the data across multiple storage accounts and some kind of documentation to tell us which SOR is on which storage account.